rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 ### Dynamic

-A cell may have a *reaction* which is executed every time the cell receives a *message* in the form of a cell path.
+A cell may have dynamic behaviour in the form of a *reaction* which is executed every time the cell receives a *message*.
+The message is always a single cell, referenced by a path relative to the sender.

 ```text
 Message := Path
 ```

-A reaction consists of any number of *message sends* which define the path of a *receiver* cell and the message to be sent.
+A reaction consists of any number of *message sends* which define the paths of a *receiver* cell and of the message to be sent.

 ```text
 Reaction := MessageSend*